-Jute is a popular choice for reusable bags as it’s a natural fibre that is 100% biodegradable and recyclable.
-It’s strong and durable so great for the weekly shop.
-This cute sheep bag is made by fair trade producers has been hand-screen printed in India.
-Or those long-handled string bags that I remember we used to use in the 80s
+Cotton is a popular choice for reusable plastic-free bags as it's a natural fibre that is 100% biodegradable and recyclable.
+It's strong and durable so great for the weekly shop.
+This slogan turtle bag features a design by David Spencer and is from Ethical Superstore.

 Reusable produce bags for fruit and veg

 Produce bags are those flimsy little bags that supermarkets provide for your fruit and vegetables.
-The first thing to consider when you’re buying fresh produce is do you actually need a bag.
+The first thing to consider when you're buying fresh produce is do you actually need a bag.
 We find that most items are fine without a bag.
-If you do like to put your items in a bag, why not buy a set of reusable produce bags which are also breathable and can be used to store your items in the fridge or wherever.
-You can buy these from my lovely friend at Handmade Tales or Ethical Superstore.
+If you really need to put your items in a bag, you can buy a set of reusable produce bags which are also breathable and can be used to store your items in the fridge or wherever.
+You can support a small UK business by buying these from Handmade Tales with 20% off using “20OFFBEASHADEGREENER”, Handmade Tales on Etsy or Ethical Superstore.

 An eco-friendly alternative to standard plastic toothbrushes is one made from bamboo.
 This Georganics toothbrush is made from sustainable and biodegradable bamboo which is also naturally antibacterial.
 The bristles are made from BPA-free nylon-6 which is still plastic but this green switch will reduce your plastic use.

-It’s always seemed to me that dental floss containers were an unnecessary waste of plastic.
-It’s great to see that someone has come up with plastic-free container which you can buy refills for.
+It's always seemed to me that dental floss containers were an unnecessary waste of plastic.
+It's great to see that someone has come up with plastic-free floss in a plastic-free container which you can buy refills for.
 Georganics dental floss is made from sustainably grown bamboo and comes in a zero-waste glass container featuring a metal dispensing lid which allows you to easily cut the floss to size.
 The refills are packaged in a biodegradable kraft paper box.
-Check out the dental floss range at Ethical Superstore.
+Check out plastic-free swaps for dental floss at Ethical Superstore.

-I use Tepe brushes every day so I was really pleased to discover that there are alternatives to Tepe interdental brushes with a handle made from bamboo instead of plastic.
+I have to use interdental brushes every day so I was really pleased to discover that there are alternatives to Tepe interdental brushes.
+Eco-friendly options have a handle made from bamboo instead of plastic.
 The Humble Co. have a range of different sizes and they were actually cheaper than the Tepe versions.
-I discovered mine in Boots but you can also get them from The Plastic Free Shop.
+Get yours from Holland and Barrett or The Plastic Free Shop.

 Have your milk delivered to reduce your plastic use